ratofkryll/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (a la Bit.ly).

+CSS styling was done with the help of [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/).

 ## Final Product